Skip to main content

 • Be worldwide in territorial coverage.

-• Clearly specify the names of the songs or samples being licensed, along with the songwriter(s) or artist(s) to whom they belong.
+• Clearly specify the names of the songs or samples that are being licensed to you, along with the songwriters and/or artists to whom they belong.

-• State that the distributor (us) cannot be held responsible for revenue sharing, as this responsibility lies with the licensor.
+• State that the distributor cannot be held responsible for revenue sharing.

-• Detail the payment terms (e.g., a single payment or payment splits) agreed upon between the licensor and license holder for obtaining the license.
+• Detail the payment terms (e.g., a single payment or payment splits) agreed upon for obtaining the license.

-⚠️Important: It’s crucial to secure all necessary documents and permissions before submitting your release to us.
-If our team needs to verify your licenses, you must have them ready for review.
-Incomplete documentation at the time of submission can not only delay your release date, it’s also a violation of our terms of service
+You must have all the necessary documents and permissions ready before submitting your release to us.
+Our team may require you to provide such documents in order to check their validity and approve your release.
+Incomplete documentation at the time of submission constitues a violation of our terms of service.

 Dreaming of seeing your music on major platforms like Spotify & Apple Music?
 Let’s make it real! 🚀 Start here